tarwn/lessthandot-hugo/blogs/content/posts/2008-06-02-information-unity-in-the-canonical-form.md

 ## Some of the Key Benefits and Advantages

-<span style="font-weight:800;text-decoration:underline;">Connect Once, Integrate Many</span> – once connected to the information network via the canonical adapter, you can communicate with any other connected system as long as it is in context (e.g. order requests aren't likely to work with Proof of Delivery)… but having said that, things do become somewhat adaptable, even out of context… for example: an order quite often contains customer information and product information, as well as being an outline of the shipment.
+<span style="font-weight:800;text-decoration:underline;">Connect Once, Integrate Many</span> – once connected to the information network via the canonical adapter, you can communicate with any other connected system as long as it is in context (e.g. order requests aren't likely to work with Proof of Delivery)... but having said that, things do become somewhat adaptable, even out of context... for example: an order quite often contains customer information and product information, as well as being an outline of the shipment.
 With this in mind you \*could\* (and that doesn't mean \*should\* 😀 ) feed a customer master or CRM application with the customer information, a Product Master or Stock Management application with the product information 'just-in-time' for the order to be processed should the information not have been provided before (unlikely for the product master, but you get the idea).
 You could even feed a shipment scheduling system, shipment event tracking system and plenty of others just from that single message (the most valuable might be your data warehouse).

 Here's a comparison of point to point integration versus a canonical model: